martinhronec/JEM224/docs/Lectures.md

 * the git status shows differences between the commit history and the staging index.
     * after adding file (including to the staging area, its hash changes

-# Version control with Git - Part 3

 ## Example of Git's data model